Amazon city scrambles to provide oxygen to COVID-19 patients

 Despairing patients in overloaded hospitals waited as oxygen arrived to save some, but came too late for others.
 At least one of the cemeteries of Manaus, a city of 2.2 million people, had mourners lining up to enter and bury their dead.
 Brazilian artists, soccer clubs and politicians used their platforms to cry for help.

-Brazil's health minister, Eduardo Pazuello, said Thursday that a second plane with medical supplies — including oxygen — would arrive Friday, and four others later.
+Brazil's air force said in a statement late Thursday that it had dispatched two planes with 18 tons of oxygen cylinders from Sao Paulo, with more planned to follow.
 The local government’s oxygen provider, multinational White Martins, said in a statement that it was considering diverting some of its supply from neighboring Venezuela.
 It wasn't immediately clear whether this would be sufficient to address the spiraling crisis.

 “Yes, there is a collapse in the health care system in Manaus.
-The line for beds is growing by a lot — we have 480 people waiting now,” Pazuello said in a broadcast on social media.
+The line for beds is growing by a lot — we have 480 people waiting now,” Brazil’s health minister Eduardo Pazuello said in a Thursday night broadcast on social media.
 “We are starting to remove patients with less serious (conditions) to reduce the impact.”

 Hospitals in Manaus admitted few new COVID-19 patients Thursday, suggesting many will suffer from the disease at home, and some may die.

+“My grandmother died today because of lack of oxygen," Mayline da Mata, 30, told The Associated Press outside one Manaus hospital.
+"My grandmother, 84 years old, couldn’t survive.
+She needed 15 liters per minute, and there wasn't enough.”

+Developing nations' medical facilities often lack the reliable supply of oxygen that's found in wealthy Europe and North America, where hospitals treat oxygen as a fundamental need and it is delivered in liquid form by tanker truck and piped directly to the beds of coronavirus patients.
+But even i n Los Angeles this month, a surge of coronavirus cases overwhelmed medical staff, created a shortage of oxygen and led to a directive to ambulance crews to stop transporting patients they can’t revive in the field.

-The strain prompted Amazonas state's government to say it would transport 235 patients who depend on oxygen but aren't in intensive care units to five other states and the federal capital, Brasilia.
+The strain in Manaus prompted Amazonas state's government to say it would transport 235 patients who depend on oxygen but aren't in intensive care units to five other states and the federal capital, Brasilia.

 "All of the world looks at us when there is a problem as the Earth’s lungs," he said, alluding to a common description of the Amazon.
 "Now we are asking for help.
 Our people need this oxygen.”